LLC for SaaS Startup 2026 | Best Structure | USLLCGlobal

 The default advice in the startup world is: form a Delaware C-Corp.
 Y Combinator requires it.
 Stripe Atlas creates it.
 Every accelerator expects it.
 But that advice is tailored for a very specific type of founder — one who plans to raise venture capital within the next 12-18 months.

 Most SaaS founders are not raising venture capital.
 They are bootstrapping.
 They are building profitable businesses.
 They are solo founders or small teams.
 For these founders, an LLC is almost always the better starting structure.
+And the fastest way onto that structure is a ready-made LLC that already exists and already has its EIN — so you can connect Stripe and invoice the same day instead of losing a month to filing queues.

-LLC vs C-Corp: The Honest Comparison
+LLC vs C-Corp: the honest comparison

 FeatureSingle-Member LLCC-Corporation